Nitinsd96/Air-Pollution-Monitoring-System/exercises/chapter05/README.md

 NOTE: Include two full paragraphs describing your implementation approach by answering the questions listed below.

-What does your implementation do?
+What does your implementation do? this implementation builds data management and transformation capabilities into  GDA and CDA by building a converter to serialize and de-serialize your data wrappers to / from JSON.

 How does your implementation work?
+By Adding JSON-based object conversation functionality for  sensor and actuator data in both the GDA (Java) and and CDA (Python).

 ### Code Repository and Branch